 Art lovers, Bangkok is your hub!
 The capital city of Thailand is a thriving, lively hotspot brimming with impressive creativity.
 Though it isn’t on an extravagant scale like New York City, the city introduces you to an unconventional setup of art scene.
 Ranging from intricate art designs, traditional motifs and statuettes, surrealistic installations, impressive street art and contemporary structures – the fusion of tradition and modern art can be found all around the city.
 However, the city is home to some amazing galleries that showcases Bangkok’s passion for art.
 If you are keen to check out the art scene in depth, we suggest you take a trip to some of these remarkable art museums in Bangkok.
-Here’s a list of top 5 art museums in Bangkok every art enthusiast ought to visit on a Bangkok trip.

 1.Bangkok Art and Culture Centre